yarisvt/tyk-docs/tyk-docs/content/upgrading-tyk/upgrading-tyk.md

 sudo ./start.sh [PORT] [TYK-SECRET] [RPC-CREDENTIALS] [API CREDENTIALS]
 ```

+This command will start the Docker container and be ready to proxy traffic (you will need to check the logs of the container to make sure the login was successful).

 #### Parameters:
 *   `PORT`: The port for Tyk to listen on (usually 8080).
 *   `TYK-SECRET`: The secret key to use so you can interact with your Tyk node via the REST API.
-*   `RPC-CREDENTIALS`: Your Organisation ID, this can be found in the Dashboard Users - User section.
-See Step 1 above.
+*   `RPC-CREDENTIALS`: Your **Organisation ID**.
+This can be found from the System Management > Users section from the Dashboard.
+Click **Edit** on a User to view the Organisation ID.
-*   `API-CREDENTIALS`: Your Tyk Cloud API credentials - these can be found in the Users section of your dashboard.
+*   `API-CREDENTIALS`: Your **Tyk Dashboard API Access Credentials**.
+This can be found from the System Management > Users section from the Dashboard.
+Click **Edit** on a User to view the Tyk Dashboard API Access Credentials. ![API key location][1]
-The `TYK-SECRET` should be a secret key you define so you can interact with your Tyk node programmatically.

-This command will start the Docker container and be ready to proxy traffic (you will need to check the logs of the container to make sure the login was successful).

-3. Check everything is working
+#### Check everything is working

 To check if the node has connected and logged in, use the following command:
 ```{.copyWrapper}